CGAL/cgal-web/_posts/2019-07-30-Shape_detection.md

 <br>
 <h3>Detecting Lines in a 2D Point Cloud </h3>

-Given a set of 2D points with the corresponding normals, the algorithm groups these points with respect to the quality of the local least squares 2D line fit.
-The connectivity among points is provided via a K-d tree.
+<p>Given a set of 2D points with the corresponding normals, the algorithm groups these points with respect to the quality of the local least squares 2D line fit.
+The connectivity among points is provided via a K-d tree.</p>

 <div style="text-align:center;">
   <img src="../../../../images/2d-pc.png" width="100%"><br>